 What Equipment Do You Need for Blue Hour Photos?

-To capture your own blue hour photo, make sure you’re ready with the following gear:
+To capture your own blue hour photo at sunset or sunrise, make sure you’re ready with the following gear at the time:

-- Extra batteries and warm clothes if you’re shooting in cold temperatures
+Finally, don’t forget a remote shutter release (cable or wireless) and extra batteries and warm clothes if you’re shooting in cold temperatures.

 How to Capture the Blue Hour